GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

-Now that you are familiar with the Firebase Genkit Monitoring dashboard, and have dealt with a major cause of failures, your users can finally chat with the chatbot with no trouble.
-But, users are still complaining that the chat is a slow experience.
-Even with code failures gone, users may get frustrated and leave the app if it is painfully slow.
+NYou've fixed a major problem, but your work isn't done yet.
+Users are still complaining that the chat experience is slow.
 Let's fix this issue here.

 ### Description